Li Zhihai: Club career

-At the start of the 2010 league campaign Guangzhou brought in a new manager in Lee Jang-Soo who decided to bring in several new players, which saw Li Zhihai often sitting on the bench and despite helping the team win promotion back to the top tier at the end of the season was allowed to leave to second-tier football club Guangdong Sunray Cave at the beginning of the 2011 league campaign.
+At the start of the 2010 league campaign, Guangzhou brought in a new manager in Lee Jang-Soo who decided to bring in several new players, which saw Li Zhihai often sitting on the bench and despite helping the team win promotion back to the top tier at the end of the season was allowed to leave for second-tier football club Guangdong Sunray Cave at the beginning of the 2011 league campaign.
 Li was promoted to the team captain in this season.
-However, he was suspected by the club to involve in match-fixing after his disastrous performance in a league match which Guangdong played against Shanghai East Asia in September.
+However, he was suspected by the club to be involved in match-fixing after his disastrous performance in a league match which Guangdong played against Shanghai East Asia in September.
 Although Li claimed that the charge was without evidence, he was released by Guangdong at the end of the season.

 In April 2012, after spending a brief time in Macau's Campeonato da 1ª Divisão do Futebol club Lam Ieng, Li moved to China League Two club Shenzhen Main Sports on a free transfer.
 Li returned to Guangdong Sunray Cave who suffered defend crisis in the 2012 league season in June.
 He was lined up in his first returning match and insured a 2–0 away victory against Beijing Baxy on 23 June.
 However, he was dropped from the first team again in July after Guangdong lost to Hohhot Dongjin 4–0.
 Li was signed by Campeonato da 1ª Divisão do Futebol club Chao Pak Kei in January 2013.
 He made his debut for Chao Pak Kei in a 5–0 home defeat against Lam Ieng on 20 January.
 He returned to Guangdong Sunray Cave again in February.
 Li retired in the end of 2013 season and became the assistant coach of Guangdong Sunray Cave.
 He played as an amateur player for Zhaoqing Hengtai in his spare time.